 Like any garden, our new Butterfly Wing Garden will need regular maintenance, particularly as it is getting established in its first couple of years.
 We are looking for volunteers to be Garden Stewards and help us with the weeding and watering of the garden over the summer.
 If you’re interested in helping out, please contact email@example.com.

-This project would not have been possible without help from the Town of Oakville, Wellspring Birmingham Gilgan House, Sean James, Kathy Kavassalis, Brenda Van Ryswyk and our many volunteers, as well as funding from Landscape Ontario.
+This project would not have been possible without help from the Town of Oakville, Wellspring Birmingham Gilgan House, Sean James, Cathy Kavassalis, Brenda Van Ryswyk and our many volunteers, as well as financial support from Landscape Ontario.
+All of Oakvillegreen’s community stewardship and training programs are supported by the Ontario Trillium Foundation.
 We thank everyone who has been involved in making this project a success!

 You can visit our Butterfly Wing Garden at 2545 Sixth Line in Oakville (parking available on Hays Blvd).
 For more information, contact firstname.lastname@example.org.